 What’s available at Barnes and Noble Press to tempt authors away from Amazon exclusivity?

 This review breaks down everything you need to know.
-From the process of getting a book featured on Barnes and Noble Press through to the logistics of pricing your work and getting paid, it’s all covered here.
+From the process of getting a book featured on Barnes and Noble Press through to the logistics of pricing your work and getting paid.

 How does Barnes and Noble Press work?